 Have they really helped?
 More often than not Tinder is only about sex.
 It took me a lot of time to realize that when I was on Tinder.
 My experience was mixed — horrible sometimes.

 One guy texted yoga pants as I told him I just came back from yoga.
 One said he wanted to have sex as he was troubled in life.
 With another, I had nothing in common though it looked like that we did.
-One’s pictures suggested Arjun Rampal but he was Vivek Oberoi (foreign friends, Brad Pitt vs Will Ferrell).
+One’s pictures suggested Arjun Rampal but he was Vivek Oberoi (reference for foreign friends: Brad Pitt vs Will Ferrell).
 And I have not heard anything better from friends.
 I know a couple who hit it off on Tinder and is still together, that’s all.
 This is out of hundreds of friends and youngsters I know in India, South America, Canada, Germany and more.
 Watch this youtube video to see how sad Tinder experiences can get.

 The handsome prince was not going to ride out of Tinder on a white horse anyway.
 Overall, it was a sheer time waste — except that I can write about it.
 The application failed to achieve what it was meant for.
 And we would all like to believe that sex is all that we need, but no, we need more than that.